Pence postponing trip to Brazil ahead of North Korea meeting

 WASHINGTON – Vice President Mike Pence is postponing a planned trip to Brazil this month as President Donald Trump prepares for a historic meeting with North Korean leader Kim Jong Un.

-The vice president had been expected to visit Brazil in late May.
+Pence had been expected to visit Brazil in late May.
 But his office says the trip is being postponed to avoid pulling national security resources away from Trump's planned meeting with Kim.

 Trump has not yet announced a date or location for the meeting.
 But he has said he favors holding the meeting at the Demilitarized Zone separating North and South Korea.